 Community Policing DIVISION

-The overall main goal of the Community Policing Unit is to build a strong partnership between the community and law enforcement in order to reduce crime and improve the quality of life.
+The overall main goal of the Community Policing Division is to build a strong partnership between the community and law enforcement in order to reduce crime and improve the quality of life.

 Neighborhood Watch Information

 - Possess a valid driver’s license

 Older Americans are the targets.
 Phony prizes, sweepstakes, investments and Charities, are the lure.
 Congress estimates that Americans lose $40 billion annually to telemarketing fraud.
 Nearly 80% of these calls target people over 50, according to the FBI.
 Older Americans tend to be targeted for telemarketing schemes because of the perception they:

 - Are more trusting and polite than younger people and consequently find it difficult to hang up on callers.

 - Find it difficult to believe that swindlers can look and sound like trustworthy people.

 - Have more time to read all of their mail, and more time to listen to phone calls, giving the fraudulent telemarketers a "foot in the door."